 Step 3: Improve the classifications.

-During the incident postmortem, review your classifications and update the plan, as needed.
+During the post-incident activities, review your classifications and update the plan, as needed.
 Consider the following questions:

 • Were we able to clearly determine the categories and severity of the incident?